 Here, the function createArray() dynamically allocates memory for an array and returns a pointer to it.
 The caller can use and free this memory when no longer needed.

-3. Pointer to function

-C allows you to use pointers to functions, which is a powerful concept, especially when writing callback functions or implementing function tables (useful in state machines or event-driven programs).
+Pointer to function: C allows you to use pointers to functions, which is a powerful concept, especially when writing callback functions or implementing function tables (useful in state machines or event-driven programs).
 A function pointer is a pointer that points to the address of a function, enabling functions to be called through pointers dynamically.

 Declaration: